A Delta flight crashed then flipped upside down while landing in Toronto. Here’s what we know

 By Lex Harvey, CNN

-(CNN) — A Delta Air Lines flight from Minneapolis crashed and turned upside down on the runway at Toronto Pearson International Airport while attempting to land on Monday, the latest in a string of passenger plane crashes since December.
+(CNN) — A Delta Air Lines flight from Minneapolis crashed, turned upside down and caught fire on the runway at Toronto Pearson International Airport while attempting to land Monday, the latest in a string of passenger plane crashes since December.

 All 80 people on board the CRJ900 twin-jet aircraft survived, but 18 people were injured, Delta said.

-Monday’s crash follows a deadly few months for air travel.
+Monday’s crash is the latest incident in a deadly year for air travel in North America.
 Earlier this month, 10 people were killed when a regional airline plane crashed in Alaska.
-Less than three weeks ago, 67 people were killed when an American Airlines plane collided middair with a US Army Black Hawk helicopter near Washington DC – a disaster preceded by deadly Jeju Air and Azerbaijan Airlines crashes in December.
+Less than three weeks ago, 67 were killed when an American Airlines plane collided midair with a US Army Black Hawk helicopter near Washington, DC.
+Two days later, a medevac jet crashed in Philadelphia, killing all six on board and one person on the ground.

+Those disasters were preceded by deadly crashes in December in South Korea and Kazakhstan.

 Here’s what we know: